 How do I sign up and how do I pay?

 Download the signup sheet, PRINT IT OUT, complete it, and return it with your check.
-Follow the payment plan on the form, or if you need to out something different, call me at 207.252.1103. ***Coming soon*** SIGN UP AND PAY ON LINE!!!! (credit card transaction fee is added to the share price) ***** All payments need to be completed before June.
+Pay in full, follow the payment plan on the form, or if you need to work out something different, TEXT (don’t call!!) me at 207.252.1103 or use the contact form. ***If paying with a credit card, the transaction fee is added to the share price. ***** All payments need to be completed before May 25.
 Without this CSA money, Two Toad Farm would not be able to produce vegetables for ANY market, retail, wholesale, or CSA share.
 Being a shareholder supports local agriculture in Southern, Maine WHERE THE RUBBER MEETS THE ROAD and makes it possible for non shareholders to buy our produce at retail markets.

 Can I split a share?